Antonie Stárová

-Antonie "Toni" Stárová (born 12 October 1998) is a Czech footballer who plays as a midfielder for Sparta Prague and has appeared for the Czech Republic women's national team.
+Antonie Stárová (born 12 October 1998) is a Czech footballer who plays as a midfielder for Sparta Prague and has appeared for the Czech Republic women's national team.

 Career

 Stárová has been capped for the Czech Republic national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+On 20 July 2024, Stárová signed a contract with Sparta Prague.

+Personal life

+As of 14 September 2023, Stárová has a girlfriend.